Puerto Rico on a Budget | How to Stay, Eat, and Travel Cheaply

 If concerns about money are stopping you from visiting Puerto Rico, then after reading this post, you’ll be booking your next trip to this Caribbean paradise.

-It’s true that Puerto Rico is not as cheap as other destinations in Latin America but, after growing on the island, I can confidently say you can enjoy a great vacation for less than what you’ve spent shopping online this year.
+It’s true that Puerto Rico is not as cheap as other destinations in Latin America but, after growing up on the island, I can confidently say you can enjoy a great vacation for less than what you’ve spent shopping online this year.

 You just have to know how to do Puerto Rico on a budget – and I’m going to give you the best budget travel tips to make it happen.